quietsy/advanced-configurations/docs/Containers/optimizing-nextcloud.md

 !!! warning ""

-    Replace all occurences of `domain.com` with your domain.
+    Replace all occurences of `domain.com` where highlighted with your domain.

 ## SWAG